German watchdog says Libor may need to be replaced

 "Will it be possible to sufficiently separate bank supervision and monetary policy?
 What about the democratic legitimacy of the future European supervisor, given its significant power to intervene?"
 Koenig asked.

-"And how effective can a European supervisor be which fails to include London as a financial centre?"
+"And how effective can a European supervisor be which fails to include London as a financial center?"

 Turning to insurance, Koenig said January 1, 2017, was probably a more realistic start date for the new Solvency II risk-capital rules for insurers, although EU insurance watchdog EIOPA is hoping the rules can be applied from the start of 2016.